tan-c/boilterplate-kotlin-sprint-boot/README.md

 1. Create a new migration file in resource/db/migration.
 It has to start with a version number followed bu double underscore. e.g. V1.1_Add_uid_to_banner_table
 2. Run `mvn flyway:info` to verify current state and `mvn flyway:validate` to ensure that validation can work
 3. Run `mvn flyway:migrate` to migrate the DB, or just `make migrate`

+## Release Pipeline
+semantic-release is integrated for release management